SideChannelMarvels/Deadpool/README.md

 Cryptology ePrint Archive, Report 2015/753, IACR, 2015.
 http://eprint.iacr.org/2015/753.pdf

-Attacks presented in the paper were performed partly with a proprietary tool, that we are in the process of replacing by an opensource variant (Daredevil) in order to have a completely opensource toolchain.
+Attacks presented in the paper were performed partly with a proprietary tool, that we replaced by an opensource variant (Daredevil) in order to have a completely opensource toolchain.

-Therefore this repository doesn't contain yet all the attacks described in the paper.
-More will come soon, missing features will be implemented in Daredevil to support all described attacks.
+The DFA attacks are leveraged by JeanGrey project, also available at https://github.com/SideChannelMarvels/.